caffeinism/pyjson5x/README.rst

 ==========

-This package is the same as pyjson5, but interprets True and False as booleans.
+This package is the same as pyjson5, but this library does some crude decoding.

+- interprets True and False as booleans.

+- strive to properly handle unclosed brackets.

 For more information, see the source repository. https://github.com/Kijewski/pyjson5

 A JSON5 serializer and parser library for Python 3 written in